 Especially learning tools that support collaboration and shared knowledge production is relevant within the polyphonic form of teaching, where equal collaboration is a key element.

-Under the menu item Digital Learning Tools you can read a number of articles on various digital learning tools that can be used within the three forms of teaching.
+Under the menu item Digital Learning Tools you can read a number of articles on various digital learning tools which may support the three forms of teaching.
 The learning tools are described from the above Pedagogical Framework, and the articles provide inspiration on how the tools can be used within the different forms of teaching.